 While some are calling this a romance, I would say that it is almost more of a coming of age story - even though our main character is in her 30s.
 It's about finding yourself, being comfortable in your own skin, and learning to stand on your own two feet.
 It's about relationships, understanding, and forgiveness.
 All that plus the beautiful Italian setting, this is definitely a perfect summer read.

-Under the Skin: The Hidden Toll of Racism on American Lives and the Health of Our Nation by Linda VillarosaPublished by: Doubleday BooksPublish Date: June 14, 2022Genre(s): Non-Fiction, Racism, Medical HistoryHB&W Rating: 4View on GoodreadsBuy on Amazon, Barnes & Noble, Book Depository Synopsis In 2018, Linda Villarosa's New York Times Magazine article on maternal and infant mortality among black mothers and babies in America caused an awakening.
+Under the Skin: The Hidden Toll of Racism on American Lives and the Health of Our Nation by Linda VillarosaPublished by: Doubleday BooksPublish Date: June 14, 2022Genre(s): Non-Fiction, Racism, Medical HistoryHB&W Rating: 4View on GoodreadsBuy on Amazon, Barnes & Noble, Book Depository Synopsis In 2018, Linda Villarosa’s New York Times Magazine article on maternal and infant mortality among black mothers and babies in America caused an awakening.
 Hundreds of studies had previously established a link between racial discrimination and the health of Black Americans, with little progress toward solutions.
 But Villarosa’s article exposing that a Black woman with a college education is as likely to die or nearly die in childbirth as…

 Restrained magic, prophesies, friendship, angry ancestral spirits, betrayal, UNrestrained magic, Orisha gods…this was a great ride!